gilbert-umuzi/donor-lifetime-value-analysis/README.md

 - Implement A/B testing framework for engagement strategies
 - Explore machine learning techniques for donor churn prediction
 - Conduct cohort analysis to understand long-term donor behavior

-## Contributing
-Contributions to this project are welcome!
-Please refer to the `CONTRIBUTING.md` file for guidelines on how to make contributions.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.